Motif Coffee Brand and Visual Identity Development

 The Name Inspector (naming and tagline development)

-Design Hovie Studios (logo and visual identity, brand standards, trade show design)
+Design Hovie Studios (logo and visual identity, trade show design)